 There are four key stages to the PRB process:

-Stage one: The UK government must issue a remit letter to the Pay Review Body (PRB).
+Stage one: Governments must issue a remit letter to the Pay Review Body (PRB).
 This letter from a minister sets the parameters and is the first indication of the timeline.

 Stage two: The PRB gathers and takes evidence to inform its decisions.

 Stage three: The PRB reports to the government setting out its recommendations on pay.

 Stage four: The government decides any pay increase for NHS staff after receiving the report.

 What will the PRB process mean in practice this year?

 The Secretary of State for Health and Social Care in England, Sajid Javid, wrote to the PRB on 30 November asking it to advise on NHS pay for England.